 Choosing a Message Queue on Zerops

-Use NATS for most cases (simple, fast, JetStream persistence).
+Use NATS for most cases (simple, fast, optional JetStream persistence layer when durability is needed).
 Use Kafka only for enterprise event streaming with guaranteed ordering and unlimited retention.

 Decision Matrix